odomobo/slime-mold-wallpaper/notes.md

 * then when that's enabled, there'll be another parameter called something like "___ Rand Amount" or something... it'll just be the other end of the scale, and it'll be random between those two points
 * scene color will have that, except it'll be hue and saturation randomness amounts, so a little different.
 * new option, "Update every x seconds", which itself can also be randomized

-Dynamically resize ants texture when changing number of ants; this will improve efficiency by quite a bit.
-This includes reading ant texture size through parameters module, and regenerating the ants textures whenever this updates from its previous size.

-Dynamically resizing pheremone texture whenever canvas size changes.
-This will work similarly to ants resize.

 ## Additional ideas to play around with